 This team provides the SCU community with the opportunity to continue their passion for or learn anew the sport of Field Hockey.
 The club encourages all female SCU students to come experience a practice or join the team.
 For more information, contact the Women’s Field Hockey Team Captain.
-For more information, visit the team website.
+For more information contact the team president.

 Team President: Chelsea Verhasselt - CVerhasselt@scu.edu

 The Ice Hockey club joined the Club Sports Program in October of 2006.
 The team plans to play and practice at Logitech Ice, located 10 minutes away from campus in San Jose.
 They encourage anyone with a background in Ice Hockey or Roller Hockey to come out and experience the fastest game on ice.
 For more information, visit the team website.